 National Park Service

 On September 9, 2021, a significant lightning storm moved through the Southern Sierra Nevada.
 On September 10, two fires, the Colony Fire and Paradise Fire, were identified.
 These two fires later merged and became the KNP Complex.
-Currently, the fire is most active within Sequoia National Park.
+The majority of the total acreage of the KNP Complex has burned in Sequoia and Kings Canyon National Parks.
 This is a full-suppression fire.

 |Current as of|

 |Date of Origin||Sunday October 10th, 2021 approx. 07:00 AM|

 |Coordinates||36.567 latitude, -118.811 longitude|